nicolalamacchia/pysay/README.md

-Well, there's not so much to say about pysay, it's basically... cowsay! :D This version, though, has been completely rewritten into Python, trying to mantain the original behaviour of cowsay.
+Well, there's not so much to say about pysay, it's basically... cowsay! :D This version, though, has been completely rewritten into Python, trying to maintain the original behaviour of cowsay.
 Some gotchas has been corrected, such as the way cowsay handles the *face* flags (you can use -d -b together and you can do the same with -g -T, which is not so bad, but not so smart too).
 Other minor little strange glitches have been fixed naturally during the